dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 ### Lesson 3: The speed of computers is the main enabler of the computing revolution

-Most of what software does for us is made possible by the incomprehensible speed gap between computers and humans—billions to trillions times faster.
+Most of what software does for us is made possible by the incomprehensible speed gap between computers and humans — billions to trillions times faster.
 Even though humans can execute computational steps, they could not carry out most of these computations in their lifetimes.
 The machines can literally do the humanly impossible.
 While it is true that humans can personally perform algorithms for some information processing tasks, the revolutions of the computer age are not about where people can perform algorithms in their own lives, but about what computers are able to do for them.

 ### Lesson 4: Advanced CT is domain dependent